 There is no cost for this Refresher Training.
 Please contact Sandy Wickman at firstname.lastname@example.org with questions.

-Presenters: Sandy Wickman, Extension Lakes and WI DNR and Rachel Sabre, WI DNR
+Presenters: Sandy Wickman, Extension Lakes and WI DNR and Rachel Sabre, Chris Kolasinski, and Jake Dickmann, WI DNR

 Managing a lake district budget is not the same as working with finances for a lake association or other type of organization.
 This workshop will provide you with the tools and knowledge needed to create and manage your lake district’s budget.
 We will cover specific compliance rules that all lake districts need to follow.
 In the second half of this treasurers’ workshop, Attorneys from Boardman & Clark LLP will provide an overview of the most important legal and procedural questions that lake districts face when embarking on major projects.
 These include dam repairs, dredging, land acquisition, and major aquatic plant management efforts.
 Before investing significant time and money, commissioners need to be aware of a broader set of laws beyond Wisconsin Statutes Chapter 33 that govern permitting, liability and public debt.
 We will end the workshop by tackling your questions related to your specific lake district projects.

 Presenters: Eric Olson, Extension Lakes, UW-Stevens Point and Jared Walker Smith, Boardman and Clark LLP.